erkandem/swagccg-py2py/swagccg/docs/source/design.rst

 Reference: :func:`src.client_template.client_point_of_execution_f`

-Client Class Encoding Decoding
+Client Class Encoding-Decoding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-By default, any request body will be encoded to json and binary assuming utf-8 input.
+By default, any request body will be encoded to JSON and binary assuming utf-8 input.

-Any response body will be decoded assuming JSON content.
+Any response body will be decoded from utf-8 and loaded as JSON.

-On exception is if you want to encode ``formData``.
-This is not handled on the client class level yet.
+For details see:
 See :ref:`Specifications` for details.

 Reference: :func:`src.client_template.client_encoding_decoding_point_f`